All Israel

 The central goal of the operation remains to prevent the regime from acquiring nuclear weapons, as well as the means to deliver them, namely, long-range ballistic missiles.

-“That’s what this war is about — preventing that outcome,” he said.
-For now, the main way to this is securing the stockpile of enriched uranium left under the rubble of several bombed Iranian nuclear sites, Netanyahu explained, noting that Trump has mentioned the possibility of removing the material under international supervision.
+“That’s what this war is about – preventing that outcome,” Netanyahu said.
+For now, the main way to this is securing the stockpile of enriched uranium left under the rubble of several bombed Iranian nuclear sites, he explained, noting that Trump has mentioned the possibility of removing the material under international supervision.

-Media reports also suggest that the president is considering a potentially risky ground operation to secure the stockpile.
+Media reports also suggest the U.S. president is considering a potentially risky ground operation to secure the stockpile.

 Meanwhile, the WSJ reported that Trump and his aides estimate that a ground operation to open up the Hormuz Strait would stretch the operation by several more weeks.

-However, Trump posted to Truth Social on Monday that he is currently in discussions with “a new and more reasonable regime” to end the war, noting that “great progress” was made.
+However, on Monday, Trump posted on Truth Social that he is in discussions with “a new and more reasonable regime” to end the war, noting that “great progress” was made.

 But he also threatened that if no deal is made and if the strait will not be immediately “open for business,” the U.S. military would conclude its “lovely ‘stay’ in Iran by blowing up and completely obliterating all of their Electric Generating Plants, Oil Wells and Kharg Island (and possibly all desalinization plants!).”

-The WSJ reported that, if the strait remains closed, Washington would seek to convince allies in Europe and the Gulf to take responsibility for the waterway, which is much more important to their economies.
+The WSJ said if the strait remains closed, Washington would seek to convince allies in Europe and the Gulf to take responsibility for the waterway, which is much more critical to their economies.

-The Hormuz Strait usually carries around a fifth of global oil and gas exports.
-According to the U.S. Energy Information Administration, in 2024, 84% of crude oil and 83% of liquid natural gas transported through Hormuz was bound for Asian markets.
+The Hormuz Strait usually carries around one-fifth of global oil and gas exports.
+According to the U.S. Energy Information Administration, in 2024, 84% of crude oil and 83% of liquid natural gas transported through Hormuz were bound for Asian markets.

-However, thousands of Marines and Army soldiers are still inbound for the region.
-The 31st Marine Expeditionary Unit arrived this weekend, while another Expeditionary Unit is reportedly on the way, parts of the 82nd Airborne Division received orders to deploy, and another report by the WSJ said that the Pentagon wants to bolster its options by sending up to 10,000 more ground troops to the region.
+However, thousands of U.S. Marines and Army troops are still deploying to the region.
+The 31st Marine Expeditionary Unit arrived over the weekend, another unit is reportedly en route, elements of the 82nd Airborne Division have received deployment orders, and the WSJ reported that the Pentagon is considering sending up to 10,000 additional ground troops to expand its options.

 The All Israel News Staff is a team of journalists in Israel.